 The City of Saint Paul is committed to beautifying its communities through a variety of gardens.

 Blooming Saint Paul's beautification efforts have reach over 120 sites with almost 600 hanging baskets and more than 8.5 acres of garden beds cared for by city staff and volunteer gardeners.
 For more detailed history on this program, click here.

-Each year local residences and businesses of Saint Paul are recognized with awards for their efforts of beautifying and enhancing the ecology/environment of their landscapes.
-To nominate a garden, tree, or art piece or find a complete list of award winners past and present, please click here.
+Each year local residences and businesses of Saint Paul are recognized for their efforts of beautifying and enhancing the ecology/environment of their landscapes.
+To nominate a garden, tree, or art piece or find a complete list of nominees past and present, please click here.